-The Renewal Corporation will provide annual status reports by January 30 of every year to FERC, USFWS, and CDFW detailing the application of management measures, construction status and agency consultation.
-The Renewal Corporation will prepare annual reports beginning the year prior to drawdown (Year 0) and ending in the final year of the FERC issued final surrender order.
+The Renewal Corporation will provide annual status reports by April 1 of every year to the USFWS, SWRCB and CDFW detailing the application of management measures, construction status and agency consultation.
+The Renewal Corporation will prepare annual reports beginning Year 1 and ending the year that license surrender is effective.